Core-Tech-Labs/SocialMapFavorites/README.md

 **A PHP Package for Favoriting and Unfavoriting Authenticated Users**

-Currently only supported for Laravel 5.1
+Currently only supported for Laravel 5.2

-### IMPORTANT: THIS PACKAGE IS CURRENTLY IN DEVELOPEMNT.

 ## Install